MostlyArmless/azul/README.md

 - Players can reset their turn using the reset button in their holding area
 - The game tracks the first player marker between rounds
 - Visual feedback shows the active player and available actions

+TODO:
+1. extract UI elements to their own components
+2. add a Settings component that will let us turn on/off the "test distribution" debug feature, and show/hide the Tile Bag and Discard Pile
+3. implement end-game scoring bonuses for rows, columns, and all-of-a-kinds
+4. add animations for the wall tiling phase and round scoring calculations